knime/knime-sdk-setup/README.md

     If the problem is resolved, the checkbox can be unchecked upon the next launch

+    Alternatively: shutdown Eclipse and start it with the `-clean` option.
 ## Links
 * [Developer Guide](https://www.knime.com/developer-guide)
 * [Noding Guidelines](https://tech.knime.org/files/development/noding_guidelines.pdf)